 - What suffix or business name can I use?
 (Inc., LLC, PC, PLLC, Corp., etc.)

-- What does it cost to form a business in Illinois?
+- What does it cost to form a business in my state?
 Are there ongoing fees?

 Practicing without a corporate entity: establishing a sole proprietorship.

 A healthcare practice owner’s license, brick-and-mortar clinic’s zoning requirements, and municipality’s business license requirements dictate their ability to establish the practice they envision.
 Providers’ licenses grant them the authority to practice – not an LLC or corporation.
 Many single-member practices elect to operate their business as a sole proprietorship (also called a “DBA”), which provides them no liability protections but alleviates them of the responsibility for maintaining corporate formalities.